How to make the most of your monthly data

 If you have DSL, cable, or Fiber internet, chances are your data caps are a bit higher.
 If you have a 1 TB data cap, for instance, you might be able to use a streaming service and still stay under your limit.
 If this is the case, you’re probably better off streaming.
 However, if you still find yourself routinely going way over your data limit, switching to a separate TV service, such as cable or satellite TV, is a good way to dramatically cut your data use.

 If it turns out that switching to satellite TV will save you money, the next question is which service to sign up for.
 DIRECTV offers the most premium channels, while DISH offers more affordable packages.
-There is also Orby TV, which offers the lowest prices around.

 Download, don’t stream